 MVP's HARP clinicians will ensure that the NYS established Medical Necessity criteria for each HCBS, as well as Member's goals and preferences, will weight into decisions made regarding services.
-MVP will ensure that the Plan Behavioral Table of Contents Main Table of Contents of Care is developed based upon all assessment documentation with the assistance of the Member, the service provider(s), and any individual the Member wishes to participate in service planning and delivery of services that are delivered in home and community based settings.
+MVP will ensure that the Plan of Care is developed based upon all assessment documentation with the assistance of the Member, the service provider(s), and any individual the Member wishes to participate in service planning and delivery of services that are delivered in home and community based settings.
 In addition, the Plan of Care and Member's chart will be reviewed to ensure that it identifies strengths, capacities, and preferences of the Member and that resources are available to meet these needs.
 When services are temporarily unavailable, MVP will work with the Case Management Agency (CMA) on a back-up plan to ensure that needed assistance or services are provided.